Constituency Structure over Eojeol in Korean Treebanks: An eojeol-based constituency annotation proposal

 Part-of-speech tagging can be viewed as an intermediate layer.
 Starting from surface forms (Column~2), language-specific part-of-speech tagging corresponds to the XPOS annotation in Column~3.
 This can be systematically extended to universal part-of-speech tagging by incorporating the \textsc{UPOS} column (Column~4), without reference to constituency bracketing.
 In this way, POS tagging remains orthogonal to phrase structure while remaining aligned with both morphological and syntactic representations.

-By separating these annotation layers across columns, the proposed format makes explicit which information is required for each task and ensures that constituency parsing and morphological analysis, including part-of-speech tagging can be performed independently while remaining fully aligned at the eojeol level.
+By separating these annotation layers across columns, the proposed format makes explicit which information is required for each task and ensures that constituency parsing and morphological analysis, including part-of-speech tagging, can be performed independently while remaining aligned at the eojeol level.

-Figure~\ref{proposed-sejong} presents the eojeol-based constituency structure obtained by normalizing the original Sejong tree.
-Under the assumptions described earlier, recursive binary expansions introduced by Chomsky normal form are collapsed into flat phrase-level configurations, and null elements are removed.
-In addition, modifier projections that are external to noun phrases in the original annotation are re-expressed as NP-internal nominal modification through the introduction of an \texttt{NML} layer.
+Figure~\ref{proposed-sejong} provides a worked example of the normalization procedure, using the original Sejong tree in Figure~\ref{sejong-treebank-example} as its input.
+The transformation preserves the overt eojeol terminals and their order, while changing the structural encoding in three respects: recursive binary NP expansions are collapsed, punctuation is represented as an independent eojeol-level terminal, and nominal modifier structure is made explicit through an \texttt{NML} layer.
+The example therefore illustrates both the benefit and the cost of normalization.
+It yields {a surface-oriented eojeol-based constituency backbone}, but it does not preserve every intermediate branching decision found in the original Sejong tree.

 In the subject noun phrase, descriptive material such as 프랑스의 세계적인 의상 디자이너 \textit{peulangseuui} \textit{segyejeogin} \textit{uisang} \textit{dijaineo} (`France-\textsc{gen} world-\textsc{adj} costume designer') is analyzed as a nominal modifier complex encoded within \texttt{NML}, while the proper name 엠마누엘 웅가로가 \textit{emmanuel} \textit{unggaroga} (`Emmanuel Ungaro-\textsc{nom}') forms a separate NP.
-This configuration makes explicit the appositive relation between the descriptive nominal and the proper name, without introducing additional functional projections or altering terminal order.
-The refinement preserves the Sejong terminal inventory and linearization, while making the internal modifier domain of the noun phrase explicit and locally interpretable.\footnote{ We adopt the analysis shown in Figure~\ref{proposed-sejong} in order to make the internal structure of nominal modification explicit.
-Under this analysis, 프랑스의 \textit{peulangseuui} modifies 세계적인 \textit{segyejeogin}, and 세계적인 \textit{segyejeogin} in turn modifies 디자이너 \textit{dijaineo}, yielding a stepwise accumulation of adjectival and nominal modifiers within the noun phrase.
-This configuration reflects a canonical view of Korean nominal modification, in which modifiers are composed locally and incrementally toward the nominal head, and it aligns well with the design principle of encoding nominal modification through an explicit \texttt{NML} layer.
+This configuration {represents the relation between the descriptive nominal expression and the proper name}, without introducing additional functional projections or altering terminal order.
+The refinement preserves the Sejong terminal inventory and linearization, while making the internal modifier domain of the noun phrase explicit and locally interpretable.\footnote{We adopt the analysis shown in Figure~\ref{proposed-sejong} in order to make the internal structure of nominal modification explicit, rather than retaining the following flat structure, which would result from directly debinarizing the original Sejong treebank representation.